scriptrdotio/howto/architecture/scriptr_solution_architect_document.md

 *Figure 4 - Team work*

 ## Testing the code

 Scriptr.io provides a customization of the [Jasmine](https://jasmine.github.io/) unit testing framework that you can leverage from within your scriptr.io projects.

+### Unit testing
-All you need to do is to deploy the module into your account, which is very easy to achieve:
+To use Jasmine for creating unit tests, all you need to do is to deploy the module into your account, which is very easy to achieve:

 - From you workspace, click the small arrow in the bottom left corner of the screen near +New Script then select "Install module"